Thursday, April 12 –

 Registration is required.
 Please register here.

-This is the sixth and final event of the multi-year project on "Israel-Palestine: Lands and Peoples," directed by Omer Bartov at the Watson Institute.
+This is the sixth event of the multi-year project on "Israel-Palestine: Lands and Peoples," directed by Omer Bartov at the Watson Institute.
 Unlike the preceding five workshops, which were closed events, this will be an open conference in which papers will be presented to a larger audience.

 The main goal of this conference is to explore the manner in which several generations of Jews and Palestinians have imagined the future since the beginning of Zionist settlement in the land in 1882.
 Speakers will consider three types of future scenarios: